DorukCem/PrimerCode/questions/Vampire Ambush/question.md

 assert(find_vampire(logs) == ['03:53'])
 ```
 Is correct because:
-- The first bat has red eys and dimensions `37*22` which means that it has size `37*22 = 814` which is larger than `400` therefore it must be a vampire.
+- The first bat has red eyes and dimensions `37*22` which means that it has size `37*22 = 814` which is larger than `400` therefore it must be a vampire.
-- The second bat has brown eys meaning that it cannot be vampire
+- The second bat has brown eyes meaning that it cannot be vampire
 - The third bat has brown eyes meaning that it cannot be vampire
-- The fourth bat has red eys and dimensions `25*16` which means that it has size `25*16 = 400` which is not larger than `400` therefore it cannot be vampire.
+- The fourth bat has red eyes and dimensions `25*16` which means that it has size `25*16 = 400` which is not larger than `400` therefore it cannot be vampire.
-Therefore only the first time stamp which is "03.53" must be in the list that is returned
+Therefore only the first time stamp which is `"03:53"` must be in the list that is returned